-Yes No

-Do you have a policy of placing students on a waiting list? Х

-If yes, please answer the questions below for Fall 2014 admissions:

-Number of qualified applicants offered a placed on waiting list

-Number accepting a place on the waiting list

-Number of wait-listed students admitted
+Wait-list Yes/No Do you have a policy of placing students on a wait-list?
+No If yes, please answer the following questions for fall 2021: Number of qualified applicants offered a place on wait-list Number accepting a place on the wait-list Number of wait-listed students admitted Is your wait-list ranked?

-Le contra constituir e l'international e -

-Is your waiting list ranked?

 If yes, do you release that information to students?

-Do you release that information to school counselors?
+If yes, do you release that information to school counselors?